 Places to Party

-San Francisco will always be a young city - no matter how old you are.
-Whether you're up for a dance club all-nighter in the Castro, or laughing your heart out at an open mic in the Mission or needing an intimate table for two in North Beach, San Francisco days are only beaten by San Francisco nights.
+San Francisco will always be a young city -- no matter how old you are.
+Whether you're up for a dance club all-nighter in the Castro, laughing until your sides hurt at an open mic in the Mission or reserving an intimate table for two in North Beach, San Francisco days are only beaten by San Francisco nights.
 The never-ending tech boom has made the city younger than ever, so the nightlife has become equally as vibrant.

 Avoid: Bars with a cover charge.